 Mediation is a confidential, win-win approach to dispute resolution that helps the participants reach their own decisions in a fair, sensible and cost-effective manner.
 For example, in divorce mediation, the divorcing husband and wife are the decision makers.
-The divorcing couple, through a series of mediation sessions with attorney Pauline Rosen, reaches their own agreements settling such issues as child custody and visitation, child support, spousal support (alimony), the division of retirement benefits and other property.
+The divorcing couple, through a series of mediation sessions with one of our experienced mediators, reaches their own agreements settling such issues as child custody and visitation, child support, spousal support (alimony), the division of retirement benefits and other property.

-In mediation, with the assistance of Pauline Rosen, who is knowledgeable in family law and experienced in conflict resolution, you keep full control of the outcome.
-Ms. Rosen facilitates the discussion, keeps certain ground rules in place, and provides legal information and suggestions.
-Once an agreement is reached that is fair to both of you, Ms. Rosen will draft legal documents that memorialize your agreement.
+In mediation, you keep full control of the outcome.
+Our mediator facilitates the discussion, keeps certain ground rules in place, and provides legal information and suggestions.
+Once an agreement is reached that is fair to both of you, we will draft legal documents that memorialize your agreement.

 The success rate for parties that self-select mediation is approximately ninety (90%) percent.
 The success rate for parties participating in Court-ordered mediation is approximately sixty (60%) percent.
 Mediation works.